-In order to meet future business needs a significant transformation of NIFRS IT systems and services was required.
+In order to meet future business needs, a significant transformation of NIFRS IT systems and services was required.
 IT infrastructure services are now a shared service, provided by the Business Services Organisation (BSO).

 BSO is NIFRS' high performance business partner providing information technology and associated services to defined and agreed service levels.
-A transformational programme of projects, activities and deliverables was developed and work has continued in 2021-22.

-Significant work was undertaken to strengthen and enhance our IT infrastructure, systems and resilience to support projects.
+During 2022-23 significant work was undertaken to strengthen and enhance our IT infrastructure, systems and resilience to support projects including: